-- If the wireless router can automatically steer the wireless devices connected to it into the ideal frequency band, enable the corresponding option.
+- If the wireless router can automatically steer the wireless devices connected to it into the ideal frequency band ("band steering"), enable the corresponding option.

 - If the wireless router offers an option "Zero Wait DFS", "Always on DFS", or a similar option for uninterrupted use of the 5 GHz frequency band, enable it.
-This allows the wireless router's 5 GHz frequency band to be used even while the Wi-Fi environment is being checked for radar systems (for example for air traffic control, the military, or weather service).
+This allows the wireless router's 5 GHz frequency band to be used even while the Wi-Fi environment is being checked for radar systems (for example for weather service, air traffic control, and the military).

 - In the wireless router, configure channels in the 2.4 GHz and 5 GHz frequency bands with as little interference as possible.
 If you can configure the wireless router so that it automatically selects the best Wi-Fi channel settings, enable this option.